bartbutenaers/node-red-contrib-blockly/README.md

     ![Statement](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-blockly/master/images/blockly_statement.png)

   In this example the Node-Red input message is cloned, and then the cloned message is send to output 1 of your Blockly node.

-  Which means you have to read the flow from the right to the left ...
+This means you have to read the chain of blocks from the right to the left ...

   Caution: the *data type* requested by a value input should be equal to the data type offered by the value output.
 Otherwise you cannot connect the value output to the value input!